 When we talk about big data, the numbers can get overwhelming – and fast.
 The 4.4 zettabytes of data that exists today is expected to grow to 44 zettabytes by the year 2020.
 This means that, in just three years’ time, roughly 1.7 megabytes of new information will be created, every second, for every human being on the planet.

-The healthcare industry greatly impacts the growth of big data but many healthcare systems find themselves lagging behind as data-rich yet analytics-poor.
+The healthcare industry greatly impacts the growth of big data, but many healthcare systems find themselves lagging behind: They are data-rich yet analytics-poor.
 Big data offers opportunities for hospitals and health systems to better understand patient populations and behavior, ultimately leading to improved health outcomes.

 By definition, propensity modeling, a subset of predictive modeling, is a family of multivariate statistical analyses used to optimize the prediction or likelihood of a specific event to occur.

-For example, healthcare marketers may use a set of diagnostic, visit history, sociodemographic, socioeconomic, lifestyle, and interest variables (below) to predict the likelihood a patient is a candidate for hip replacement surgery.
+Healthcare marketers may use a set of diagnostic, visit history, sociodemographic, socioeconomic, lifestyle, and interest variables (below) to predict the likelihood a patient is, for example, a good candidate for hip replacement surgery.

-But the million-dollar question is: With so many variables (and so much data) at play, how can healthcare marketers ensure they are effectively leveraging propensity and other predictive modeling?
+But the million-dollar question is: With so many variables (and so much data) in play, how can healthcare marketers ensure they are effectively leveraging propensity and other predictive modeling tactics?

-There are critical factors that health systems should take into consideration when selecting the right healthcare propensity model to best suit their organization’s specific needs.
+There are several critical factors that health systems should take into consideration when using propensity modeling to guide their marketing strategy:

 Let’s look at 5 best practices to consider during the evaluation process:

-3. Use multiple data sources and most appropriate analytics
+- Use multiple data sources and the most appropriate analytics

 Knowing exactly what your target is for any marketing campaign is critical.
 Ask yourself a few questions.
-Is it a general or a specific campaign?
-Do I want to target all possible prospects for a prostate or mammography screening campaign or focus on a very specific procedure such a bariatric surgery?
+Is this a general or a specific campaign?
+Do I want to target all possible prospects for a prostate or mammography screening campaign or focus on a very specific procedure, such a bariatric surgery?